Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Motivation: Locating layers of typographic understanding

-Fig.~\ref{fig:probes}b shows that \(\text{Acc}(P_{typo,\ell}) > 0.99\) accuracy for at the final layer for all tested models, indicating that CLIP models have significant typographic understanding.
+\cref{fig:probes}b shows that \(\text{Acc}(P_{\text{typo},\ell}) > 0.99\) at the final layer for all tested models, indicating that CLIP models can distinguish the typographic classes.
 Furthermore it shows, that \( \text{Acc}(P_{\text{typo}, \ell})\) is low in early layers, but exhibit a sharp increase in the latter half of the model.